Reduce your eco anxiety by making small changes & choices

-You can create a positive difference without overhauling your lifestyle through small swaps and changes to the products you buy and the way in which you live.
+Here’s how to create a positive difference & reduce your eco anxiety through small swaps & changes to products you buy and the way you live, according to Sian Conway, founder of Ethical Hour.

 David Attenborough’s Blue Planet was a shot in the arm for our planet.

 It showed the strain we’re putting on our home and the wildlife that depend on it.
-Our natural human desire for indulgence paired with single-use consumption is just not sustainable.
+Our natural human desire for indulgence paired with single-use consumption is just not sustainable, which is why many are experiencing eco anxiety.

 The resulting wave of consumer action and pressure on companies and governments alike could therefore not have come sooner.